-Our drinking water is supplied to you through the distribution system as owned by Williamson County M.U.D. # 10 (the District).
-The District purchases all of its water from the City of Round Rock, who obtains ground water from the Edwards Aquifer and surface water from Lake Georgetown.
+Our drinking water is supplied to you through the distribution system as owned by Paloma Lake MUD No. 2 (the District).
+The District purchases all of its water from the City of Round Rock, who obtains the water from wells located in the Edwards Aquifer and surface water from Lake Georgetown(Williamson County).
 The City of Round Rock treats and filters the water from these sources according to federal and state standards, removing harmful contaminants.
 TCEQ completed an assessment of our source water and results indicate that some of our sources are susceptible to certain contaminants.
 The sampling requirements for our water system are based on this susceptibility and previous sample data.
 Any detection of these contaminants will be found in this report.
-If we receive or purchase water from another system, their susceptibility is not included in this assessment.
+If we receive or purchase water from another system, their susceptibility will not be included in this report.
+For more information on source water assessments and protection efforts at our system. please contact us.